divanfly/typerPROJECT/README.md

 5. **Access personal records** with separate tracking for each supported language
 6. **Utilize visual keyboard display** with real-time key highlighting to support touch-typing skill development
 7. **Experience smooth, animated interface** with professional transitions and modern design elements
+8. **Access interactive learning mode** with color-coded keyboard visualization showing proper finger placement for each key

 ---